jluningp/sml-style-check/README.md

 ```

 ## Extending the Checker

-This section gives instructions on how to add new rules to the style checker.
+Want to add new style rules?

 The style checker's rules can be found in the `checkers/` directory.
 Each rule has three components:
 1. A check function.
 This function should return true when presented with an SML/NJ expression AST (the definition of